chazzka/clanekforest/clanek.md

 Consider the example from Figure X.
 Suppose the evaluation of datapoint $Px = [28,16]$:
-- In the first step, the point fits into the possibilty space of the left node $\langle 11..39, 1..33)$
+- In the first step, the point fits into the possibilty space of the left vertex $\langle 11,39 ) \times \langle 1,33)$
+- In the second step, the points fits into the space of a le

 ### neni to tree ale les